 The market has a simplistic design and kept the flavor of old architecture.
 Exit the Longshan Temple MRT Station, sign up for a guided tour at the entrance office, and then enjoy a cup of Qingcao herbal Tea at the MOT coffee.

 JUT Art Museum

 JUT Art Museum is funded by JUT Foundation and they devoted themselves to Taipei’s art development.
 The art museum opened in 2016 but it focuses on creative architecture and future city developments; it hosts several temporary art exhibitions featuring local and international architects and artists, exploring topics like the Third Generation City and future housing.
 For those who wonder what people may (or can) live like in the future, their exhibitions offer some interesting ideas and insights.

 Dadaocheng / Dihua Street

-Maybe Dadaocheng is less popular and well-known than the Huashan and Songshan creative parks – but Dihua street has a 1920s old Shanghai vibe.
+Maybe Dadaocheng is less popular and well-known than the Huashan and Songshan creative parks – but Dihua street has a 1920s-old Shanghai vibe.
 It is a historic market street that was filled with old tea houses, traditional gift shops, and historic buildings.
-Today, the area is rejuvenated by adding in design stores, coffee shops, mini-theatres, and studios.
+Today, the area is rejuvenated by adding design stores, coffee shops, mini-theatres, and studios.
 The neighborhood is turned into an art and culture district.
-Drop by at the visitor center in front of the Yongle Market Building, and get a map and leaflet for more information on the latest shows, arts and crafts workshops, or tea tasting and demonstration programs.
+Drop by the visitor center in front of the Yongle Market Building, and get a map and leaflet for more information on the latest shows, arts and crafts workshops, or tea tasting and demonstration programs.
 Then walk along Dihua street, explore the pottery shops, mail a postbox at the old post office, and sip a cup of tea in one of the tea houses before joining these activities or catching a show.
 I recommend Art yard Cafe – a nostalgic tea house with some good tea choices, and lovely products of teapot and tea leaves.